ska-telescope/skampi/docs/src/testing.rst

 set of functionalities.
 In addition the maturity of the test itself and the platform and artifacts used by the tests also change over the course of time.

-The first item that needs to mature are the **testing packages** (3d party as well as local) used by testing code.
+The first items that needs to mature are the **testing packages** (3d party as well as local) used by testing code.
 Even though changes to these items evolves continuously, their usages in tests are limited in number until they have reached a certain amount of stability.
 For example the `skallop library` is being introduced at a relatively slow pace into existing tests to ensure the maturity is higher than the test itself using it.

-The next item that matures is the **tests** themselves.
+The next items that matures are the **tests** themselves.
 Their growth in maturity should always precede that of the the SUT, even though both follow each other in a close manner.
 This is because tests are often tightly coupled with functionality in order to pick up regression failures, requiring constant changes in order to be in sync with updated functionality.
 Thus in the beginning there is a relatively high likelihood of failures being false positives,